Youssuf-bakry/ProgressBar/readme.md

-I learned another way of manipulating css attribues with JS I also learned that it is not allowd to use PseudoELements on img(and also other self closing tag elements) The line progress bar was little tricky for mathematical calcualtion
+I learned another way of manipulating css attribues with JS I also learned that it is not allowd to use PseudoELements on img(and also other self closing tag elements) The line progress bar was little tricky because of the  mathematical calcualtion😅

 ### Technologies & Tools used